 The names and order of these bones can be rememb...

-Mnemonics of the carpal bone are numerous and useful for memorising the order and location of the bones.
-They usually describe the position of the carpal bones from lateral to medial in the proximal row and then the distal row:
+Mnemonics of the carpal bones are numerous and useful for memorizing the order and location of the bones.

 The carpal boss is a hypertrophied bony protuberance on the dorsal surfaces of the base of the second or third metacarpals, near the capitate and trapezium.
 It may be bilateral.